Distributed Normal Map-based Stochastic Proximal Gradient Methods over Networks: Introduction

 When only noisy gradients of $f_i$ are available, the study on distributed stochastic proximal gradient methods is less advanced.
 The early work in \cite{bianchi2012convergence} establishes the asymptotic convergence of the distributed projected stochastic gradient method.
 When large mini-batches are available, the authors in \cite{wang2021distributed} prove convergence with momentum updates.
 The work in \cite{xin2021stochastic} demonstrates a topology-independent sample complexity, provided that large mini-batches of data samples and multiple inner loops of communication are utilized.
-However, the requirement for large mini-batches or multiple inner loops communication can be impractical in real-world applications.
-The works in \cite{yan2023compressed,li2021decentralized} employ communication compression, achieving $\orderi{1/[(1-\lambda)^3 \sqrt{K}]}$ convergence rate for possibly nonconvex and smooth $f$, and $\orderi{1/[(1-\lambda)^2 K]}$ for strongly convex and smooth $f$ respectively without compression.
-To our knowledge, only the recent works in \cite{xiao2023one,olshevsky2022asymptotic} demonstrate the ANI property.
+However, the requirement for large mini-batches or multiple inner loops of communication can be impractical in real-world applications.
+The works in \cite{yan2023compressed,li2021decentralized} employ communication compression { and achieve sublinear convergence rates, but do not demonstrate the ANI property.} To our knowledge, only \cite{xiao2023one,olshevsky2022asymptotic} demonstrate the ANI property.
 Notably, the methods proposed in \cite{xiao2023one} involve momentum-like update and require communicating additional variables.
 The work \cite{olshevsky2022asymptotic} establishes the ANI property for distributed stochastic subgradient methods under specific stepsizes while the transient time remains unknown.